XHVC-FM

 XHVC-FM is a radio station on 102.1 FM in Puebla, Puebla, Mexico.
-Broadcasting from the Azteca tower in Colonia La Paz, XHVC-FM is owned by Vértice 102 and carries a tropical format known as La Tropical Caliente.
+XHVC-FM is owned by Grupo JV Comunicaciones (A Tiempo Noticias) and carries a grupera format known as Tropical Caliente.

 History

 XHVC received its first concession on December 21, 1978.
 It was owned by Vicente Capillo Rocha and originally broadcast on 90.9 MHz.

 From 1986 to 2001, it was operated by Cinco Radio.
 It was also owned by Grupo ACIR at some point.